hexatomic/hexatomic/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please refer to our contributing documentation for any questions on submitting a pull request, or let us know here if you need any help. -->

-## Pull request checklist

-Please check if your PR fulfills the following requirements:
-- [ ] Tests for the changes have been added, or the PR is neither a bug fix nor a feature
-- [ ] Docs have been reviewed and added / updated if needed, or the PR is neither a bug fix nor a feature
-- [ ] The *Unreleased* section in CHANGELOG.md has been amended to reflect the changes in this PR if needed
-- [ ] Build (`mvn verify`) was run locally and any changes were pushed
-- [ ] The pull request is against the correct branch (`master` for bug fixes, `develop` for new functionality)
-- [ ] [Dependencies and citation templates](https://github.com/hexatomic/hexatomic/tree/develop/releng/templates) have been updated where necessary or there are no new dependencies

 ## Pull request type